The Trinity Handbook

 GCSE retakes are not allowed, with the exception of Maths and English in the November series.

-Opportunity to retake an A2 unit – some candidates may wish to be entered as an external candidate after leaving the school to retake A2 units the year after they have left.
+Opportunity to retake an A2 exams – some candidates may wish to be entered as an external candidate after leaving the school to retake A2 exams the year after they have left.

 Retake decisions will be made in consultation with Candidates, Head of Sixth Form, Head of Departments and Exams Officer.